A Vibronic Coupling Model to Study the Nonadiabatic Dynamics of Polyenes: Results

 \subsection{Parameters Scan}

 To decide upon the most reliable quantum-classical method for more general polyene systems, we scan the parameter space around the hexatriene parameter set.
 We vary four parameters in turn: the vertical energy gap, $\Delta E=E^{(2)}-E^{(1)}$; the intra-state coupling constant of the highest energy mode on $2A_g$, $\kappa_5^{(2)}$; the force constant on mode $Q_5$ shared by all states, $K_5^{(0)}$; and the inter-state coupling constant on the highest energy anti-symmetric mode $Q_4$, $\lambda_4$.
-For each simulation, we fit the $1B_u$ population to an exponential decay,
+We compare the extent of internal conversion, as measured by the long-time population.
+For each simulation, we find the long-time $1B_u$ population by fitting to an exponential decay,

 using least squares regression.
 The extracted long-time $1B_u$ population, $P_{\infty}$, is shown in~\cref{fig:param_scan_2x2_pop_inf} for a range of parameters.
 The hexatriene parameter values are shown by vertical dotted lines.